 “I’m going to ask to see Judge Young right now.
 Curt, I want you to verify the contents and source of this campus map and the bell schedule.
 Michael, you’ll accompany Curt in the Judge’s chambers.
 Any questions?”

-We both said no. She waived the Bailiff over and handed him a note then whispered something to him.
+We both said no questions.
+She waived the Bailiff over and handed him a note then whispered something to him.
 He nodded and went back to the door into the Judge’s chambers.

 When he returned he said, “Please accompany me.”